-How to Add an Authors Element to Search
+How to Use the Authors Element

 If you have a community of creators contributing to your site, it can be helpful for users to search for articles by a particular author.
 By default, if a user searches for the name "Rachel Williams," the results will pull up stories about Rachel Williams instead of the author profile of Rachel Williams.
-There's an easy way to change this behavior in our Layout & Design tool.
+There's an easy way to change this behavior in our Layout & Design Tool.
 Here's how.

 The first step is to make sure you have a Search Box element already in place somewhere on your site.
-This will ensure you have a search field available for users to use:
+This will ensure that you have a search field available for users to use: